pulp-platform/pulp/README.md

   e.g. SPI flash and camera.
 - `rtl` could also contain other material (e.g. global includes, top-level files)
- `ips` contains all IPs downloaded by `update-ips` script.
-Most of the actual logic of the platform is located in these IPs. (this is no longer used)
 - `sim` contains the ModelSim/QuestaSim simulation platform.
 - `pulp-sdk` contains the PULP software development kit; `pulp-sdk/tests` contains all tests released with the SDK.
-- `ipstools` contains the utils to download and manage the IPs and their dependencies. (this is no longer used)
-- `ips_list.yml` contains the list of IPs required directly by the platform.
-  Notice that each of them could in turn depend on other IPs, so you will typically find many more IPs in the `ips` directory than are listed in this file. (this is no longer used)
-- `rtl_list.yml` contains the list of places where local RTL sources are found (e.g. `rtl/tb`, `rtl/vip`). (this is no longer used)
 - `Bender.yml` contains all dependency and source file information for the bender tool.

 ## Requirements